I’ll just come out and say it: Internal strength is real.

 I thought it was a fluke, or a bad brick.
 So I tried again.
 I messed something up, and hurt my hand again.
 But then, because I’m stubborn, I tried my left.
 Success again!

-I posted a video of this in my previous article.
-Note that my classmates, who weren’t able to break the bottom brick, still showed very impressive breaks nonetheless, especially since none of them do any external conditioning.
+Note that my classmates, who weren’t able to break the bottom brick, still showed decent breaks nonetheless, especially since none of them do any external conditioning.